VA Pensions Impact on Medicaid Eligibility

 medicaidplanner Staff answered 4 years ago

-Like with the A&A Pension, Medicaid can also help to cover the cost of long-term care.
+Like with the A&A Pension and Housebound Pension, Medicaid can also help to cover the cost of long-term care.
 This is often done via Institutional Medicaid, also called Nursing Home Medicaid, and Home and Community Based Services (HCBS) Medicaid Waivers.
-Via HCBS Waivers, seniors and disabled persons are able to receive supportive services in their homes or the homes of a loved one.
-Based on the Waiver, program participants might also be able to receive Medicaid benefits in assisted living residences or adult foster care homes.
-(Please note that room and board for assisted living and adult foster care homes is not covered by Medicaid).
+Via HCBS Waivers, seniors and persons with disabilities are able to receive supportive services in their homes or the homes of a loved one.
+Based on the waiver, program participants might also be able to receive Medicaid benefits in assisted living residences or adult foster care homes.
+Note that room and board for assisted living and adult foster care homes is not covered by Medicaid.

-When considering both the VA Aid & Attendance Pension and Medicaid, one must first apply for VA benefits.
+When considering the VA Aid & Attendance Pension or the Housebound Pension and Medicaid, one must first apply for VA benefits.
 This is because Medicaid wants to ensure all other payment sources have been considered and applied for first.
 Therefore, the eligibility requirements for long-term Medicaid become relevant to this discussion.
-Generally speaking, in 2020, the income limit for an applicant is $2,349 per month.
-(Please note that income limits do vary slightly by state.
-See state-specific eligibility criteria ).

-Generally speaking, the cash benefit from the VA Aid & Attendance Pension should not count as income for Medicaid eligibility purposes.
+Generally speaking, the cash benefit from the VA Aid & Attendance Pension or Housebound Pension should not count as income for Medicaid eligibility purposes.
 However, this doesn’t necessarily hold true across all of the states.
-When a Veteran or surviving spouse receives the A&A Pension, the VA considers a specific amount to be for the Basic Pension and the remaining amount for A&A. While some states may disregard the pension in its entirety from Medicaid’s income limit, other states may count the Basic Pension amount as income.
-(To see how VA income is considered in the state in which you reside, it is highly suggested that you reach out to a professional Medicaid planner for guidance.
-Find one here.)
+When a veteran or surviving spouse receives the A&A Pension or Housebound Pension, the VA considers a specific amount to be for the Basic Pension and the remaining amount for A&A or Housebound.
+While some states may disregard the pension in its entirety from Medicaid’s income limit, other states may count the Basic Pension amount as income.
+To learn how VA income is considered in the state in which you reside, it is highly suggested that you reach out to a Professional Medicaid Planner for guidance.
+Find one here.

 As an example, in Florida, the Basic Pension benefit amount is counted towards Medicaid eligibility, while the A&A Pension benefit amount is not.
-If one recalls the breakdown of the A&A Pension and Basic Pension above, this means that the following amount of income will count towards Medicaid’s $2,349 per month income limit:
+This means that the difference between the Basic Pension amount and A&A Pension amount is disregarded.
+If an applicant’s monthly income combined with their Basic Pension benefit exceeds Medicaid’s income limit, they are income-ineligible for Medicaid.

-Furthermore, Medicaid has an asset limit of $2,000 for a single applicant.
-The VA, on the other hand, has a net worth limit of $129,094 (in 2020).
+Furthermore, Medicaid has an asset limit, which is generally $2,000 for a single applicant.
+See state-specific asset limits.
+The VA, on the other hand, has a net worth limit, which changes annually.
 This net worth limit includes one’s annual income plus any countable assets.
 (This excludes the value of one’s home).
 This means that an applicant may meet the VA’s net worth limit, but not Medicaid’s asset limit.
-(As with Medicaid’s income limit, asset limits also tends to vary by state.
-Asset limits by state can be found here).

-For applicants who are over Medicaid’s income and / or asset limit(s), it is possible that with the assistance of a Medicaid planning professional, finances can be restructured to meet Medicaid’s limit(s).
-Contact a planner here.
+For applicants who are over Medicaid’s income and / or asset limit(s), it is possible that with the assistance of a Medicaid Planning Professional, finances can be restructured to meet Medicaid’s limit(s).

-As a side note, if one is receiving both Medicaid and a VA Pension, is single, does not have a child, and resides in a nursing home, the individual will only be able to receive $90 in pension benefits.
-However, there is one exception; Veterans who reside in States Veteran Homes.
-To be clear, this $90 rule does not include married Veterans who are nursing home residents.
+As a side note, if one receives both Medicaid and a VA Pension, is single, does not have a dependent child, and resides in a nursing home, their pension benefits are reduced to $90 / month.
+There is an exception; Veterans who reside in States Veteran Homes do not have their pension amount reduced.
+To be clear, this $90 rule does not include married veterans who are nursing home residents.
 Nor does this rule extend to persons living in assisted living residences or receiving long-term care at home.

 Determine Your Medicaid Eligibility